Cassirer v. Kingdom of Spain

 Lead counsel defending aerial measurement service provider from three patents directed to computerized system for extracting three dimensional measurements from aerial photographs and related CAD processing software.
 Case stayed pending Patent Office reexamination based on significant new prior art uncovered.
 (W.D.
 Wash.
 Ongoing)

 Leatherman Tool Group, Inc. v.
 Coast Cutlery Corp.

 Represented Leatherman Tool Group in a false advertising claim against its competitor Coast Cutlery for false statements made by Coast regarding the steel used in its knives.
-(2012)
+(D. Or.
+2012)

 Ring & Pinion, Inc. v.
 ARB Corp.

 Representing patentee ARB Corp., designer and manufacturer of equipment for off-road vehicles, in defense of declaratory judgment action and infringement counterclaims with respect to a patent for a locking differential.
 After prevailing on claim construction issues, the plaintiff changed its effort to design around ARB’s patent; motion for summary judgment of infringement pending.
 (W. D. Wash.
 Ongoing)

 Zweibrüder Optoelectronics v.
 Coast Cutlery Corp.

 Represented Leatherman’s subsidiary Zweibrüder Optoelectronics in a dispute with Coast, Zweibrüder’s former distributor of LED lights, over ownership of trademarks and unfair competition.
 (2012)

 Ergo, LLC. v.
 Pacific Cycle, Inc.